NEWS RELEA

 Another area to consider when installing a locker in a vehicle with over sized tires is that this type of setup puts significantly greater stress on the original equipment manufacturers components in the differential.
 The locker is designed to withstand these stresses but should another component fail, and the locker is damaged, the locker is not covered under warranty.
 Under no circumstances does Torq-Masters Technology, Inc, warranty cover parts that we do not supply as part of the order.

-No, the smoothness of the “Aussie Locker” results in no measurable tire wear.
 The gain in traction should increase tire life due to the reduction of tire spin.
 Reduction in tire spin results in less trail damage.

 Yes, the design and materials used in the “Aussie Locker” allows it to operate with high power.

-No. The “Aussie Locker” shares the load evenly between the wheels which prevents wheel spin.
 Wheel spin can damage a diff when a spinning wheel obtains sudden traction.
 The automatic action of the “Aussie Locker” prevents excessive drive line windup.
 Drive line wind up is common in other locker designs.

 Yes, the traction improvement in a 2WD vehicle is the same as in a 4WD installation.